-If you burn your tea then its taste changes.
-It’s no more pleasant.
-The overboiled tea leaves can register a taste ranging from bitter or very bitter to even almost charred.
+If you burn your tea then its taste changes, which may or may not be a pleasant experience.
+The over-boiled tea leaves can register a taste ranging from bitter or very bitter to even almost charred.

-Tea is considered ‘burned’ when it is steeped at to high of a temperature.
+Tea is considered ‘burned’ when it is steeped at too high of a temperature.

 Burning vs. Extracting Tea